jssql1234/docs-sqlacc/docs/usage/Customer/guide.md

 | **Aging On** | • Select a default Aging type: Invoice Date or Due Date.<br />**Invoice Date:** based on IV Date<br />**Due Date:** based on after due date (terms)<br />**Field type:** Option<br />**Default:** Invoice Date |
 | **Price Tag** | • Set the price tag to the items.<br />**Field type:** Lookup from Maintain Stock Price Tag<br />**Length:** 10 |

-1. You can categorize your customers into different groups, e.g. Category, agents, area How do you create your new agent/ area?
+1. You can categorize your customers into different groups such as category, agents, area.
+How to create a new agent/ area?
 Refer to the step below:

    ![custGroup](../../../static/img/usage/customer/customerBasicGuide/cust-group.png)

 2. You can also insert more than one billing / delivery addresses (unlimited)

-3. There are different options for viewing a customer aging and customer statement
+3. There are different options for viewing customer aging and customer statement

 :::note

 1. Customer Statement

 * Brought Forward: Summary Statement

-   Open Item: Detail Statement
+* Open Item: Detail Statement

 2. Customer Aging